-Work systems:
+Work systems/Structured teaching:

 An individual work system is intended to give pupils a systematic strategy to approach work that needs to be completed.
-The four main questions of the work system are:
+It teaches independence and should aim to support pupils to be able to access classroom learning and the wider community in adulthood The four main questions of the work system are:

-- ❖ What work?
+- What work?

 - How much work?

 - Concept of finished making progress?

 - What happens next?

-Work systems can be presented in varying formats including written and matching systems.
-A written work system may include a list of tasks for a session, or a breakdown of a task that can be used to encourage a pupil to work with increased independence on completing tasks.
-Alternatively, this can be displayed through a symbolic/pictoral or colour coded system where pupils have to match cards to activity/work boxes using the given criteria.
-Organising work in this way will provide an indication to a pupil of what work needs to be done and provides a time framework to work by (E.g. What needs to be completed before the task/session is completed).
+Individual pupils at the school are identified to be given structured teaching systems.
+Work is presented in varying visual formats including written and matching systems.
+Work is presented in a box on the left and moved across to the 'finished' box in the right.
+Pupils have work modelled then the staff member must sit behind the pupil.
+The work system SCA employs has as its priority the development of independence and independent working.
+Organising work in this way will provide an indication to a pupil of what work needs to be done and provides a consistent time framework to work by (E.g. What needs to be completed before the task/session is completed).